 Travel Tip: power banks cannot travel in checked in luggage or they will be confiscated!

-Hurrumph, I thought (in a most Enid Blyton way), and just had to remember take my phone charger with me everywhere in Pokhara lest I run out of juice and be unable to take photos.
+Hurrumph, I thought (in a most Enid Blyton way), and just had to remember take my phone charger and my adapter plug with me everywhere in Pokhara lest I run out of juice and be unable to take photos.
 I had forgotten my camera on that trip and was fully reliant on my iPhone for all photography, video and communication.

-But last week when Air New Zealand confiscated another power bank from my suitcase and left another note from security explaining what had happened, I thought I should let you know lest you lose one too!
+But a few months later when Air New Zealand confiscated another power bank from my suitcase and left another note from security explaining what had happened, I thought I should let you know lest you lose one too!

 You can still travel with a power bank, but you need to take it in your carry on luggage.
 And you can only travel with lithium batteries sized up to 100 watt hours (Wh), without airline approval.
 Most power banks fall into this category, but some big ones will need approval.

 This also applies to my USB charged hair straighteners as they too have a lithium battery.
 I have got away with that in my luggage before, but twice in Italy my bag was pulled aside and I was asked to remove them into my cabin bag.